-Smoking marijuana has been the go-to method for getting ‘high’ ever since weed came to American shores.
-It is the mode of consumption popularized in timeless stoner movies such as Cheech and Chong, Pineapple Express, and Harold and Kumar Get the Munchies.
+Smoking marijuana has been the go-to method for getting ‘high’ ever since the plant came to American shores.
 However, in recent years, vaporizers have threatened to take over the market.
 Those who champion ‘vaping’ say it is easier on the throat and lungs, and there is even a suggestion that vaporizers release fewer carcinogens than smoking.

 Vaping is deemed by many to be an effective means of quitting smoking.
 It has also gained popularity in the marijuana world because it seemingly produces fewer carcinogens than smoking weed.
 Cannabis companies have responded to the growing demand by developing ultra-potent concentrates that can have a THC content of up to 90%!

 With this in mind, you may believe that vaping is likely to get you significantly higher than smoking; but let’s see if this is the case in practice.
+We also provide information on different vaporizer types and provide reasons why vaping is generally better than smoking.
 First, however, let’s check out the health profile of both consumption methods.

 Vaping Versus Smoking Weed – Which Is Healthier?

-It seems pretty conclusive that overall, vaping marijuana is safer than smoking it; and it has little to do with the herb itself.
-The ‘dangers’ of smoking weed are primarily based on the process of combustion, which occurs when you light up a joint, blunt, or a bowl.
+Overall, it seems conclusive that vaping marijuana is safer than smoking it; but it has little to do with the substance.
+The ‘dangers’ of smoking cannabis are primarily based on the process of combustion, which occurs when you light a joint, blunt, or bowl.

 The best-known carcinogens produced by smoked marijuana are:

 - Naphthalene: High concentrations of this chemical destroy red blood cells, which are crucial for carrying oxygen.
 Excess exposure could result in organ damage.

 - Benzene: This well-known carcinogen is formed during combustion.
 Your reproductive system is badly damaged when you are exposed to high concentrations.